-Personal cosmopolite sources are the sources of communication that come from outside the respondent's social structure.
+Personal cosmopolite sources are the sources of communication those come from outside the respondent's social structure.
 They are the extension staff of many various organizations and play a significant role in converting farmers from old practices to modern ones.
-Hence the data regarding the utilization pattern of personal cosmopolite sources by the respondents were gathered, analyzed using MPS and the results were presented in table 3.
+Hence the data regarding the utilization pattern of personal cosmopolite sources used by the respondents were gathered, analyzed using MPS and the results are presented in Table 3.

-Table.3 The utilization pattern of personal cosmopolite sources by paddy farmers n=120
+Table.3 The utilization pattern of personal cosmopolite sources used by paddy farmers (n=120)

 S. No. Utilization pattern of Personal MPS Rank

 Cosmopolite Sources

 1. Agriculture department 76.25 1

 2. Agriculture supervisors 66.25 2

 3. Sales Men & dealers 65.20 3

 4. Agriculture scientists 62.91 4

 5. NGO officials 61.66 5

 6. Co-operatives 57.91 6

 7. Commission agents 52.91 7

 8. Panchayat officers 48.54 8

 9. Bank officials 42.08 9

 10. Kisan call centre 35.62 10

 11. Plant clinic 31.87 11

-The results regarding the utilization pattern of the personal localite sources are depicted in the table.3.
-It conveys that the officials of the agricultural department (ADA, JDA, MAO, AEO) (76.25) agricultural supervisors (66.25).
+The results regarding the utilization pattern of the personal cosmopolite sources are depicted in the table.3.
+It conveys that the officials of the agricultural department (ADA, JDA, MAO, AEO) (76.25) and agricultural supervisors (66.25) were the most important personal cosmopolite sources of information for seeking knowledge about paddy farming by paddy growers.
+They were ranked first and second in the paddy farmers' preference list, accordingly.
 However, most of the times only ground level extension agents like Agricultural Extension officers (A.E.O.'s) were available to the respondents for communicating various paddy-related information.
-Higher officials of the agricultural department like M.A.O., J.D.A. and J.D.A. were rarely available for respondents for seeking information by the paddy farmers.
+Higher officials of the agricultural department like M.A.O., J.D.A. and J.D.A. were rarely available for respondents for seeking information.
 This might be due to farmers can easily access the ground-level extension agents for obtaining information about paddy cultivation.
 The regular visiting of agricultural department officials like Agricultural extension officers (A.E.O.'s) who were given instructions by M.A.O.'s, J.D.A.'s and A.D.A.'s for disseminating new technologies in paddy cultivation.
 The other reason was the agricultural department had high and sound technical knowledge which creates interest among farmers to seek information from them.